ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/instructions.md

 What this command does

-It searched the cryptstore for an entry with tag "dmcrypt-key."
+It searches the cryptstore for an entry with tag "dmcrypt-key."
 If found, it writes the associated protobuf for the key with the latest version (since we specified no version number). into the output-file and prints "suceeded;" ; otherwise,